 DefinitionThis section has been translated automatically.

-The common epidermal naevus of the hard type is linear or arranged in a swirly pattern and characterized by a hard, warty, dirty-brown surface.
+The common "hard type" epidermal hamartoma is linear or arranged in a whorled (blaschcoiod) pattern and is characterized by a hard, warty, dirty-brown surface.

-The common epidermal naevus of the soft type is also linear or arranged in a swirly pattern and is characterized by a soft, velvety, dirty-brown surface.
+The common epidermal hamartoma of the soft type is also arranged linearly or in a swirly pattern and is characterized by a soft, velvety, brownish surface.

 Occurrence/EpidemiologyThis section has been translated automatically.